cisagov/action-lineage/src/lineage/templates/conflict_template.md

 ---

 > [!NOTE]
-> You are seeing this because one of this repository's maintainers has
-> configured [Lineage] to open pull requests.
+> You are seeing this because one of this repository's maintainers has configured [Lineage] to open pull requests.  <!-- markdownlint-disable-line MD013 -->

 For more information: